Effect of adjunct femoral endarterectomy in lower extremity bypass on perioperative and 1-year outcomes.

 CONCLUSIONS: Adjunctive femoral endarterectomy with bypass is safe, with no difference in perioperative or 1-year mortality compared with bypass.
 However, surgeons should be aware that adjunctive endarterectomy is associated with an increased risk of bleeding, SSI, and MI, likely from these patients' disease burden and presumed more extensive atherosclerosis.

-Soden, Peter A; Zettervall, Sara L; Shean, Katie E; Deery, Sarah E; Kalish, Jeffrey A; Healey, Christopher T.; Kansal, Nikhil; Schermerhorn, Marc L; and (VSGNE), Vascular Study Group of New England, "Effect of adjunct femoral endarterectomy in lower extremity bypass on perioperative and 1-year outcomes."
+Soden, Peter A; Zettervall, Sara L; Shean, Katie E; Deery, Sarah E. MD, MPH; Kalish, Jeffrey A; Healey, Christopher T.; Kansal, Nikhil; Schermerhorn, Marc L; and (VSGNE), Vascular Study Group of New England, "Effect of adjunct femoral endarterectomy in lower extremity bypass on perioperative and 1-year outcomes."
 (2017).
 Maine Medical Center.
 198.

 Division of Vascular and Endovascular Surgery, Maine Medical Partners Surgical Care, Portland ME.